eylonmalin/k8s-training/day-1/task-1/README.md

 kubectl logs my-pod-name

 # Execute command in pod container and send stdout/stderr from 'sh'
-kubectl exec -it my-pod-name sh
+kubectl exec my-pod-name -it -- sh

 # Listen on port 8888 locally, forwarding to 5000 in the pod
 kubectl port-forward my-pod-name 8888:5000